lunabrain-ai/lunabrain/site/content/blog/embeddings-database-news-april-2023/index.md

 than what I'd intended for this post.
 (This already is much longer than I'd planned for!)

-To help nudge you in the right direction though here is a guide on [how to use Chrome with Sentence Transformers](https://docs.trychroma.com/usage-guide) which should get you pretty close.
+To help nudge you in the right direction though here is a guide on [how to use Chroma with Sentence Transformers](https://docs.trychroma.com/usage-guide) which should get you pretty close.

 If you *would* like me to write a follow-up post on how to setup and use a Vector Database for an embeddings search engine though, please drop me a line on the [LunaBrain Discord](https://discord.gg/2EbHdAR5w7) with some of your thoughts!